toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 A deconstructor is called Deconstruct, returns void, and takes only out parameters which.
 E.g.
 `public void Deconstruct(
     out string directoryName, out string fileName, out string extension) {...}`

+### 27. Given a `Get<propertyname>` and a `Set<propertyname>` methods, should refactoring into a property be used.

+Yes, almost always unless you have a specific reason not to but it would be highly unusual (and having a static property would not justify the methods).
+You should certainly not have both.